jamesvdinh/deepast/scrollprize.org/docs/35_segmentation.md

 * ctrl-click on a point in the area that shall be "correct".
 * follow along the two segment slices and place blue POIs at an interval wherever you are sure the trace follows the correct sheet.
-* place red POIs where errors occur this process will place a "cross" of two lines which show the good/bad areas of the patch
+* place red POIs where errors occur.
+This process will place a "cross" of two lines which show the good/bad areas of the patch
 * ctrl-click to focus on a point on/between blue points to generate a second line, this way a whole grid of points is generated
 * use this grid as orientation to create a mask in GIMP